Controls

 • Collapsible: Allows a user to shrink the panel by clicking the label bar.

-• collapsed: If checked, the panel will be collapsed when opening the form.
+• Collapsed: If checked, the panel will be collapsed when opening the form.

 Repeat